5hirish/quinine/README.md

 - *Platform agnostic*: While the initial focus is on Flutter, the vision for Quinine IDE is to become platform agnostic with the aim of supporting other frameworks and languages in the future.
 - *Innovation*: Quinine IDE should continually innovate and push the boundaries of what’s possible in low-code development, always keeping an eye on the latest trends and technologies.

+## Progress Update

+We're excited to share the latest progress on Tonic IDE with our amazing community members!
+Here's what's been happening:

+- ✨ **Early Stages of Development**: Tonic IDE is steadily taking shape, and we're working tirelessly to bring you a powerful and user-friendly IDE experience.
+We're planning to release an Alpha version by the end of July, packed with features that will enhance your development workflow.
+- ⚡️ **VSCode-like Speed, Android Studio-like Ease of Use**: Our team is dedicated to creating an IDE that combines the lightning-fast performance of VSCode with the user-friendly interface of Android Studio.
+We want to provide you with a seamless and efficient coding experience that boosts your productivity.
+- 💡 **ChatGPT Boost**: We're thrilled to announce that we're incorporating the ChatGPT model into Tonic IDE to provide intelligent code assistance and enhance your development process.
+Get ready to experience the power of AI in your coding journey!

+###  🔍 Track Our Progress
+Stay updated with the latest developments by tracking our progress on our GitHub project board.
+Visit the following link to see our milestones, tasks, and the overall progress of Tonic IDE: [Tonic IDE Progress Board](https://github.com/users/5hirish/projects/4)

+We appreciate your support and patience as we continue to build and refine Tonic IDE.
+Your feedback and contributions are invaluable to us.
+Together, we're creating a game-changing IDE for Flutter developers.

 ## Contribute

 We welcome contributions from the community!
 Please read our [contributing guidelines](https://github.com/5hirish/quinine/blob/release/CONTRIBUTION.md) and [wiki](https://github.com/5hirish/quinine/wiki) before submitting a pull request.